Priority Research Areas for SCGSR 2016 Competition 2

 (a) Accelerator and Detector R&D

 Basic Energy Sciences (BES) supports accelerator and detector research and development in support of its current and future x-ray and neutron sources.
 These facilities give graduate students the opportunities to work side-by-side with accelerator and instrument scientists that are operating some of the world’s cutting edge facilities and also developing advanced technology for next-generation facilities.
 Accelerator physics has always relied on inventing, developing, and adapting advanced technologies to enable state-of-the-art research.
 With the adoption of particle accelerator and detector technologies by many scientific fields, the demand for skilled practitioners in these areas has grown significantly.
 As the scale of particle accelerators and their associated detectors has grown, very few universities have been able to maintain the infrastructure needed to provide such practical training, and students typically have to rely on short residencies at accelerator laboratories to receive such experience.
-BES is particularly interested in the training of graduate students in radio frequency (rf) engineering, magnet design, beam diagnostics instrumentation, nonlinear beam dynamics analysis, beam optics design, and detector technology.
+BES is particularly interested in the training of graduate students in radio frequency (rf) engineering, electron source technologies, magnet design, beam diagnostics instrumentation, nonlinear beam dynamics analysis, beam optics design, and detector technology.

 EXCLUSIONS: Based on programmatic priorities, topics of research that will NOT be considered are: the development of materials for detectors or x-ray optics, or the development of mathematical algorithms for detector data management, which are supported through other DOE programs.